 Olympics: Singapore's Adele Tan finishes 21st in 10m air rifle event

-TOKYO: Shooter Adele Tan finished 21st in the qualifiers of women’s 10m air rifle on Saturday (Jul 24), marking the best finish for Singapore in the event at an Olympic Games.
+TOKYO: In her first Olympics, Shooter Adele Tan finished 21st in the qualifiers of women’s 10m air rifle on Saturday (Jul 24), marking the best finish for Singapore in the event at a Games.

 Prior to Tan’s performance at the Asaka Shooting Range, Singapore’s best showing was a 24th place finish by Jasmine Ser in 2012.